ImageMagick/Usage-Markdown/distorts/index.md

 ## General Distortion Techniques {#summary}

-Now that we have been introduce to the simple distortion operators that IM provides, lets take a step back and look at the nitty-gritty, and see how image distortions actually work, and how you can improve the way you use them.
+Now that we have been introduced to the simple distortion operators that IM provides, let's take a step back and look at the nitty-gritty, and see how image distortions actually work, and how you can improve the way you use them.

 Later we'll go forward to much more complex ways of distortion images, including methods that are not directly built into ImageMagick.